 Overview

 Keep the prism diagram and the colour pattern tightly connected in this lesson.
-Students should see
+You should see

 dispersion as refraction applied to white light, not as a separate effect where the prism somehow